-You can update a Tanzu Kubernetes cluster, including the Kubernetes version, by updating the distribution version, the virtual machine class, or the storage class.
+You can initiate a rolling update a Tanzu Kubernetes cluster, including the Kubernetes version, by updating the Tanzu Kubernetes release, the virtual machine class, or the storage class.

-Read the release notes before you perform a Tanzu Kubernetes cluster update.
+Complete the following list of prerequisite tasks before performing a Tanzu Kubernetes cluster update.

 VirtualMachineImagethat corresponds to a distribution version initiates a rolling update as the system attempts to get all nodes running on the new image.
 Also, updating a Supervisor Cluster will likely trigger a rolling update of the Tanzu Kubernetes clusters deployed there.
 For example, when the